Handicap FAQs

 It is a very complicated system.
 However, there are plenty of resources available if you are interested in learn more about it.
 Visit Golf Australia for more.

-When playing in a club competition, present your GOLF Link card or number for registration in the competition.
-The visited club should enter your score into Golf Link through their system.
+When playing in a club competition, tell the club your Golf ID (Formerly Golf Link number) for registration in the competition.
+The visited club should enter your score into Golf Australia CONNECT through their system.
 Therefore, there is no need to send your card back to your home club.
-However, if the visited club is not yet on GOLF Link, they should send your card to your home club.
+However, if the visited club is not on Golf Australia CONNECT, they should send your card to your home club.

 Contact the club that ran the competition.
 Corrections or amendments to any errors to competition scores can only be made by the club that created and processed the competition.

-The GOLF Link number you have entered was rejected because:
+The Golf Australia Golf ID you have entered was rejected because:

-- Your club has advised GOLF Link that your Membership Status is 'Invalid'.
-Therefore, If this is not correct, you should contact your Home Club to arrange for them to amend your details on GOLF Link.
+- Your club has advised Golf Australia CONNECT that your Membership Status is 'Invalid'.
+Therefore, If this is not correct, you should contact your Home Club to arrange for them to amend your details on Golf Australia CONNECT.
 OR...

-- The number you have entered does not exist on the GOLF Link database.
-Please check that the number is the one that appears on your GOLF Link card.
+- The number you have entered does not exist on the Golf Australia CONNECT database.
+Please check that the number is correct.

 No Score – Approved is used as a Score Status if you have not returned a Score Card and this has been approved by the club.
 The status of Approved is decided by a club official upon understanding the circumstances that lead to the round being incomplete.
 Acceptable reasons include illness, bad weather or emergency.
 There is no adjustment to the handicap.